 Missy Heinze, PACS director of recruitment and admitted “Forensic Files” junkie, said she often gets calls from potential criminal justice students wanting to know if they can get a specific job, such as forensics, with a certain degree.

 “I let them know that a bachelor’s degree in criminal justice is a great foundational degree, but the degree alone isn’t going to land them a job in forensics,” Heinze said.
 “I think it’s important if they don’t know what they’re getting into that they do some research and seek out someone who works in a job they are interested in pursuing.
-Additionally, our students can utilize OU Career Services, and we have our own liaison, Debbie Boles, there to assist.”
+Additionally, our students can utilize the OU Career Center, and we have our own liaison, Debbie Boles, there to assist.”

 Whether you end up with a bachelor’s or master’s degree in criminal justice, the job opportunities are far and wide.